codinggita/CGxSU_Semester_1/Semester_1/javascript_for_backend(sem_01)/sem_01/01.Variables_And_Data_Types/Variables_And_Data_Types.md

 ***

-## Introduction to Variables and datatypes
+## Introduction to Variables and Datatypes

 - Variables are containers for storing data values.
 - Think of variables as labeled boxes where you can store stuff, like your name, age, or score.